WestSama/guildmanager/README.md

 ### What contains in the app and what is it for?

-- Main folder
+- Main folder:
   - `static/images` - This is where all images from the gallery are uploaded to.
   - `guildmanager` - Where the base settings, like media root and static root, apps are.
   - `manage.py` - To initialize the app.

  - Guildboard - Where everything done in the app is.
     - `static/guildboard/assets/img` - Where the image for each class character are when we choose what class we add and Logo.